 Museo Mural Diego Rivera

 This is a small museum that was built specifically to house Rivera's mural "Dream of a Sunday Afternoon in Alameda Park."
-The mural was originally painted on a wall in the Hotel Prado, which was damaged in the 1985 earthquake and later demolished.
+The mural was originally painted on a wall in the Hotel Prado, which was damaged in the 1985 earthquake and later demolished and (in a feat of engineering) the mural was moved here.
 The mural is 45 feet long and 12 feet high and contains numerous historical figures.

 Corner of Balderas and Colón in the Historical Center near Alameda Park.
 Open Tuesday to Sunday from 10 am to 6 pm.